-Getting Ready: Adjust oven rack to the middle position and preheat to 350°F. Line a 9- by 13- by 2-inch anodized aluminum baking pan with foil to cover the bottom and long sides of the pan (it's all right to leave the short sides exposed).
+Getting Ready: Adjust oven rack to middle position and preheat to 350°F (180°C).
+Line a 9- by 13- by 2-inch anodized aluminum baking pan with foil to cover the bottom and long sides of the pan.
+(It's all right to leave the short sides exposed.)
 If you like, grease lightly with pan spray.

-In a 3-quart stainless steel saucier, melt the butter over medium-low heat.
-When completely melted, increase to medium and simmer, stirring with a heat resistant spatula while the butter hisses and pops.
-Continue cooking and stirring, scraping up any brown bits that form along the pan, until the butter is golden yellow and perfectly silent.
-Remove from heat and stir in the chocolate; it will seem quite thin.
+In a 3-quart stainless steel saucier, melt butter over medium-low heat.
+When it has completely melted, increase heat to medium and simmer, stirring with a heat-resistant spatula while butter hisses and pops.
+Continue cooking and stirring, scraping up any brown bits that form inside the pan, until butter is golden yellow and perfectly silent (see note).
+Remove from heat and stir in dark chocolate; the mixture will seem quite thin.

 Making the Batter: Combine white sugar, brown sugar, salt, eggs, vanilla, and instant espresso (if using) in the bowl of a stand mixer fitted with the whisk attachment.
 Whip on medium-high until extremely thick and fluffy, about 8 minutes.
 (The whipping time can vary significantly depending on bowl size, batter temperature, and mixer wattage, so use the visual cues as your primary guide.)

-Meanwhile, sift together the flour and cocoa powder.
+Meanwhile, sift together flour and cocoa powder.
 When the foamed eggs are fluffy and thick, reduce speed to low and pour in the warm chocolate-butter.
-Once incorporated, add the cocoa-flour all at once and continue mixing until roughly combined.
-Finish with a flexible spatula, scraping and folding to ensure the batter is well mixed from the bottom up.
+Once it is incorporated, add cocoa-flour all at once and continue mixing until roughly combined.
+Finish with a flexible spatula, scraping and folding to ensure batter is well mixed from the bottom up.

-Pour into the prepared pan and bake until the brownies are glossy and just barely firm, about 30 minutes or to an internal temperature of 205°F (take care that the probe is inserted at a sharp angle to avoid touching the bottom of the pan).
-The timing of this recipe is based on anodized aluminum, and will vary significantly with glass, ceramic, or non-stick pans, materials that will also affect the brownie's consistency.
+Pour into prepared pan and bake until brownies are glossy and just barely firm, about 30 minutes or to an internal temperature of 205°F (96°C).
+(Take care that the probe is inserted at a sharp angle to avoid touching the bottom of the pan.)
+The timing of this recipe is based on anodized aluminum and will vary significantly with glass, ceramic, or nonstick pans, materials that will also affect the brownies' consistency.

-Cool the brownies to room temperature to allow their crumb to set before slicing.
+Cool brownies to room temperature to allow their crumb to set before slicing.
 Slide a butter knife between the brownies and the short ends of the pan; gently tug on the foil, then lift to remove the brownies from the pan.
-Cut into twenty four 2 1/2-inch squares, and store in an airtight container with a sheet of wax paper between each layer, about 1 week at room temperature.
+Cut into 24 two-and-a-half-inch squares and store in an airtight container with a sheet of wax paper between layers, about 1 week at room temperature.